OpenSUSI/TR-1um/README.md

 ## Document

-[Tutorial for DRC](Document/Tutorial_DRC.md) project is on going, welcome to join as always.
+Since the original DRC cannot check full-custom layout other than PCEL, new DRC runset development is ongoing under the tech/drc directory.
+Also, the [Tutorial for DRC](Document/Tutorial_DRC.md) project is as well; welcome to join as always.